alicinaroglu/oceansapart/README.md

 - Install as a new wordpress theme than activate it.
 - Go to your wordpress theme directory and go in to oceansapart-main folder from terminal or console.
 - type npm install , wait for complete.
-- in same folder type npm run build , wait for comple
+- in same folder type npm run build , wait for complete.
 - Than go to ACF Field groups and click tab Sync available.
 - Sync fields.
 - Go to Pages and add a new page.